 Gabriel Haddad, MD, studies the role of ion channels in nerve cells in a low O2 environment.
 He is also interested in the genetics of susceptibility or tolerance to low or high O2 and the role of gene expression in excitable tissues.
 He also studies obstructive sleep apnea and the role of hypoxia and hypercapnia on growth and development.

 Dr. Haddad's publications on PubMed

 Kathryn Akong, MD, PhD, completed fellowship training in June, 2011, and joined the faculty as Assistant Professor.
-She collaborates closely with Dr. Victor Nizet (Pharmacology and Drug Discovery), with whom she studies the role of neutrophil extracellular traps in lung host defense against infection.
+She is the site PI at Rady Children's Hospital for the Cystic Fibrosis Therapeutics Development Network .
+She collaborates closely with Dr. Victor Nizet (Pharmacology and Drug Discovery) to investigate novel modalities to treat patients with cystic fibrosis.

 Priti Azad, PhD, studies mechanisms by which intermittent (e.g., obstructive sleep apnea and sickle cell anemia) and constant hypoxia (e.g., asthma) lead to cell injury and morbidity or adaptation and survival using Drosophila as well as cell culture model systems.

 Daniel Lesser, MD, is involved in clinical research investigating the role of sleep disordered breathing in metabolic disease.

 Paul Quinton, PhD investigates the effects of the genetic defects in fluid and electrolyte transport in cystic fibrosis on pathophysiology in the airways, intestine, and sweat glands in cystic fibrosis and related diseases.

 Julie Ryu, MD, studies innovative methodologies including remote monitoring of asthma management and bronchoscopy as a potential tool to diagnose asthma in children.